pbosler/lpm-v2/README.md

 appropriate to the chosen PDE.

 Following the spatial discretization given by the particles, the time-ODEs are integrated explicity with 4th order Runge-Kutta by a Solver
-(e.g., @ref SphereBVESolver, @ref PlanarIncompressibleSolver) object appropriate to a particular application, e.g., SWEPlaneSolver or SphereBVESolver.
+(e.g., @ref SphereBVESolver) object appropriate to a particular application, e.g., SWEPlaneSolver or SphereBVESolver.

+* Planar, inviscid, incompressible flow: See @ref PlanarIncompressible, @ref PlanarIncompressibleSolver, and CollidingDipoles.f90
+* Rotating planar, inviscid, incompressible flow: See @ref BetaPlane, @ref BetaPlaneSolver
+* Spherical Barotropic Vorticity Equation (BVE): See @ref SphereBVE, @ref SphereBVESolver, and BVESingleGaussianVortex.f90
+* Rotating planar Shallow Water Equations (SWE): See @ref PlanarSWE, @ref SWEPlaneSolver, NitscheStrickland.f90, etc.

-Drivers
+Application Drivers
 --------
 Finally, all of the above objects are assembled by a driver program that solves a specific problem.
 Within the driver program all initial conditions must be defined.

+Run-time user input to driver programs is handled via namelist file, that is typically supplied as the first argument on the command line.
+See below for more discussion.

-It is within these programs that the timestepping loop and remeshing procedures are called.
+It is within these driver programs that the timestepping loop and remeshing procedures are called.
 See PlaneSWEGravityWaves.f90 or CollidingDipoles.f90 for examples.